Select2Reason: Efficient Instruction-Tuning Data Selection for Long-CoT Reasoning: Experiment Results and Analysis

 \paragraph{Performance of \textsc{Select2Reason} under different hyperparameter settings.}

-Figure~\ref{fig:scaling} presents a statistical analysis of performance variation for both the baselines and \textsc{Select2Reason} across different subset sizes (2\%, 5\%, and 10\%) on AIME 24, AIME 25, and AMC 23, using Pass@1 as the evaluation metric.
-Across all sizes, \textsc{Select2Reason} consistently maintains a leading advantage.
-Moreover, as the subset size increases, the performance of \textsc{Select2Reason} generally improves in a stable manner, with the exception of a slight drop on AMC 23 when fine-tuned on the 10\% subset compared to the 5\% subset.
-Another critical hyperparameter affecting \textsc{Select2Reason}'s performance is the weighted factor $w \in [0,1]$ used in the joint ranker.
-Figure~\ref{fig:weight_scheme} shows the results of this weight sensitivity analysis.
+Figure~\ref{fig:scaling} presents a statistical analysis of performance variation for both the baselines and \textsc{Select2Reason} across different subset sizes (2\%, 5\%, and 10\%) on three datasets. \textsc{Select2Reason} consistently maintains a leading advantage as the subset size increases, where the performance generally improves in a stable manner.
+Another critical hyperparameter is the weighted factor $w \in [0,1]$ used in the joint ranker.
+Figure~\ref{fig:weight_scheme} shows the sensitivity analysis.
 When $w=0$, the joint ranker degenerates to the length-based ranker; when $w=1$, it becomes equivalent to the difficulty-based ranker.
-Intermediate values of $w$ are set to 0.25, 0.5, and 0.75.
-The best performance is achieved at $w=0.25$, where the model fine-tuned on the top 10\% subset selected by \textsc{Select2Reason} reaches its highest accuracy, as reported in Table~\ref{tab:main_results}.
-This indicates that the joint ranker achieves an effective balance in controlling the trade-off between the two ranking metrics.
+The best performance is achieved at $w=0.25$, where the model fine-tuned on the top 10\% subset reaches highest accuracy.
+This indicates that the joint ranker achieves an effective balance in controlling the trade-off.